-What concerns you the most as a sales leader?
-If you are like the sales professionals we work with regularly, it would be a lack of time.
-This is one of the most common daily pain points.
-Sales leaders tell us they’re concerned about not having enough hours in the day to strategically plan out an approach, train the team on best practices, or debrief on best and worst cases of a sales pitch.
+Sales leaders tell us they’re concerned about not having enough hours in the day to strategically plan out an approach, train the team on best practices, or debrief on the best and worst cases of a sales pitch.

 LinkedIn allows you to connect with people in a targeted way to add value to others, share insights, and build out your network with prospects.
 Sandler Training experts explain how to maximize your sales prospecting in 20 minutes a day and avoid missing opportunities to generate new referrals and sales.

 The key to closing more sales is uncovering pain – that is, uncovering a level of emotional discomfort on the prospect’s part that’s sufficient to inspire action to change what isn’t working.
 Notice that you’re not creating this discomfort.
 You’re shining a spotlight on something that already exists.
 Here are three questioning techniques that will help you uncover the emotional gap between where your prospect is right now... and where he or she really wants to be.

 Most people say that they want to be successful in life.
 They want to achieve their goals and feel content with their accomplishments.
 For countless people, however, understanding how to reach this success can sound complicated.
 There are nine key factors that can guide those interested in making a difference in their professional or personal lives that separate those who succeed from those who do not.